We’re Here to Help You Find a Program to Meet Your Needs

 Food Finders Food Bank serves all regardless of race, creed, color, marital status, sex, religion, national origin, class origin, nationality, age, physical or mental disability, military status, gender identity or sexual orientation.

-Available to all low-income persons in the Lafayette area, the J.P.
-Lisack Community Food Pantry is a low-barrier, emergency food resource open 23 hours a week.
+Available to all low-income persons in Tippecanoe County, the J.P.
+Lisack Community Food Pantry is a low-barrier, emergency food resource.

 Click to learn more about the FFFB Fresh Market.

 Agency Partner Program

-If you are in need of food, our Partner Agencies are ready to help.
-Made up of a network of over 120 hunger relief agencies such as food pantries, soup kitchens, and shelters, among others, these agencies are a vital piece of the hunger relief system and a consistent source of free meals and groceries for hungry families within the community.
+If you are in need of food, our Agency Partners are ready to help.
+Made up of a network of 110 hunger relief agencies such as food pantries, soup kitchens, and shelters, among others, these agencies are a vital piece of the hunger relief system and a consistent source of free meals and groceries for hungry families within the community.